0x0raman/intergalactic-tradenet-API/README.md

 ### HOSTED SITE: https://intergalactic-tradenet-circlepe-api.onrender.com/
 This is a free instance that will spin down with inactivity, which can delay requests by 50 seconds or more.

-### NOTE: The main branch is for local deployment, change branch to aws_host which was configured for using AWS RDS PostgreSQL DB and their after deployed the branch on render.
+### NOTE: The main branch is for local deployment, change branch to aws_host which is configured for using AWS RDS PostgreSQL DB and their after deployed the branch on render.
+### NOTE 2: Access the Document folder and open POSTMAN.pdf, due to sensitive information, the pdf is passwd protected, use company's name in small caps to unlock.

 This project is an API for managing an intergalactic trade network.
 It handles trade transactions, cargo shipments, inventory levels at space stations, and provides real-time updates on trade and cargo status.
-The project uses Node.js, Express, Kafka, and PostgreSQL as its primary technologies.
+The project uses Node.js, Express, AWS RDS: PostgreSQL, Kafka and Zookeeper as its primary technologies.

 ## Features